pillowyz/dockerized-flask-postgres/README.md

 http://localhost:8080
 ```

-5. To stop the containers
+5. To stop the containers:
 ```bash
 docker compose down
 ```